-The level of valuation allowances on the balance sheet date can be found in the Bank's Annual Report.
+The level of valuation allowances on the balance sheet date can be found in the Bank's Annual Report in the chapter "Valuation allowances and provisions".
 Pursuant to Article 432 of the CRR, no breakdown of risk positions in accordance with Article 442(e) to (i) of the CRR is provided.